Implicit State Estimation via Video Replanning: Introduction

 Our goal is to develop a video planning framework that effectively encodes and retrieves interaction data, adapting plans dynamically based on past experiences—without requiring additional simulation data or prior knowledge of the parameters.
 We propose a novel problem formulation that formalizes the challenge of generating video plans while implicitly incorporating past interactions, as illustrated in~\Cref{fig:video_replanning}.
 To address this, we introduce \iseFullandAbbr{}, a framework that integrates interaction-time data into the planning process without explicitly defined system parameters.
 Instead of relying on hand-specified beliefs, our approach enables rapid adaptation by optimizing a subset of model parameters that {\it implicitly} encode unobservable state features. \ise{} also incorporates a plan-rejection mechanism that filters out previously failed plans, preventing over-reliance on incorrect inferences and encouraging exploration.
 By adopting a video planning framework, our approach leverages the latest advancements in generative models, paving the way for future applications such as out-of-distribution detection.

-To validate the effectiveness of our framework, we introduce the Meta-World System Identification Benchmark, a new dataset designed to evaluate online adaptation in decision-making across diverse robotic tasks with unknown system parameters.
+To validate the effectiveness of our framework, we evaluate our approach on the \ICLRRevision{Meta-World System Identification Suite, a novel task set for the Meta-World~\cite{Yu2019MetaWorldAB} environment} designed to evaluate online adaptation in decision-making across diverse robotic tasks with unknown system parameters.
 Experiments show that our method allows for rapid adaptation without explicit system identification.
-Compared to baselines, including RL methods and other methods for video planning, our approach significantly reduces replanning failures and generates more accurate video plans in dynamic, uncertain environments.
+Compared to baselines, including \ICLRRevision{reinforcement learning} methods and other methods for video planning, our approach significantly reduces replanning failures and generates more accurate video plans in dynamic, uncertain environments.